 - Use; the program, the layout, different flows, different users

 - Story; cultural, historical, economical and societal context

 - Composition; the massing, shapes and morphology of the building

 The submission is based upon the MT proposal that includes;

 - title of the project

 - your name, course name, date and tutors

 - exploration focused on process (method) including work approaches, planning, weekly objectives and deliverables

-- design exploration focused on architectural domains (urban, use, story, composition and atmosphere)
+- design exploration focused on the themes; urban, use, story, composition and atmosphere

 - a portfolio including education overview with finished courses (and credits), work experience and educational projects.